 Information about Self-Directed Services

 Self-Directed Services is a service option that allows individuals with a developmental disability, along with their parents or advocates, to exercise choices around the types of supports and services they receive and from whom they receive them.
-This is done through an assessment of the individual’s needs and resources by a service provider known as a Broker, and the subsequent development of an annual budget (also known as a Personal Resource Allocation or PNA).
+This is done through an assessment of the individual’s needs and resources by a service provider known as a Broker, and the subsequent development of an annual budget (also known as a Personal Needs Allocation or PNA).

-With the support of their parent/advocate, Broker, MSC and Circle of Support, the individual will have the freedom to exercise budget and employer authority over their PNA.
+With the support of their parent/advocate, Broker, Care Manager and Circle of Support, the individual will have the freedom to exercise budget and employer authority over their PNA.
 Any individual with a disability enrolled on the Medicaid Home and Community-Based Waiver, from the age of 3 years and up can exercise the option of using Self-Directed Services.

 Referral and Access to Self-Directed Services